gto76/python-cheatsheet/pdf/HOW_TO_CREATE_PDF.md

 * If presets get lost, the font and the margins are as follow: Borders: left-line: 0.6, left-text: 0.8, top-line: 11.4, bottom-text: 0.27, right-text-odd: 0.57, font-name: menlo, font-size: 8.
 * Set title and author by selecting 'File/Properties...'.
 * Save.
+* Open file in Preview.
+* Select 'Export as PDF...'
+(This fixes the error message about Menlo font encoding, that would otherwise show every time the file is opened on Windows with Adobe reader).

 Printing the PDF
 ----------------